• Skip to primary navigation

 • Ground cinnamon and salt

 Start by preheating your oven.
-In a bowl, combine all of the dry ingredients, except the dried cranberries, they need to be added after the muesli has been toasted and cooled.
+In a large bowl, combine oats with all of the dry ingredients, except the dried cranberries, they need to be added after the muesli has been toasted and cooled.

 To the dry ingredients, add the melted coconut oil, maple syrup and vanilla.
-Combine to coat all the dry ingredients with the wet ingredients.
+Combine to coat all the oat mixture with the wet ingredients.

-Spread the muesli on one large baking sheet and bake for a total of 20 minutes, stirring mixture and rotating baking sheet half way through the cooking time.
+Spread the muesli on one large rimmed baking sheet in an even layer and bake for a total of 20 minutes, stirring mixture and rotating baking sheet half way through the cooking time.

 Lightly toasting the mixture in the oven helps to bring out all the flavours and enhances the texture of the ingredients.
 Toasting the seeds really helps make them crunchier and makes eating muesli even more enjoyable.

-Let the muesli cool before adding the dried cranberries or other dried fruit.
+Let the muesli cool on the baking tray before adding the dried cranberries or other dried fruit.

 Bowl of homemade muesli with milk.

-You can eat it as breakfast cereal by topping it with either dairy milk, almond or soy milk.
+A great way to eat it is as a breakfast cereal by topping it with cold milk (dairy milk, almond or soy milk).
 You can also add a handful of muesli to a bowl of yogurt or a smoothie bowl.

 You can also top it with milk or yogurt and let it sit overnight in the refrigerator.
-In the morning you can enjoy it as cold porridge.
+In the morning you can enjoy it as cold porridge (overnight oats).

 Whichever way you decide to eat it, muesli is a nutritious breakfast that will fill you up.

-For maximum freshness, store homemade muesli in an airtight container at room temperature for up to two weeks.
+For maximum freshness, store baked muesli in a mason jar or in an airtight container at room temperature for up to two weeks.
 You can also freeze muesli in a freezer bag for up to three months.

 Calories in Muesli: